gobrowse/python-autoclicker/README.md

 A simple autoclicker with controls using pyautogui.
 ![Image](https://i.imgur.com/QIh8yAA.png)

-Default delay is 1 second.
+The default delay is 1 second.
+Change delay by typing D (your delay)

 **Note:**
 As a fail-safe, moving your mouse to the very top left corner will exit the program.